-The entries in the first row of the matrix $\mathbf{P}$ in Example 11.1 represent the probabilities for the various kinds of weather following a rainy day.
+The entries in the first row of the matrix \mathbf{P} in Example 11.1 represent the probabilities for the various kinds of weather following a rainy day.
 Similarly, the entries in the second and third rows represent the probabilities for the various kinds of weather following nice and snowy days, respectively.
 Such a square array is called the matrix of transition probabilities, or the transition matrix.

 We consider the question of determining the probability that, given the chain is in state i today, it will be in state j two days from now.
-We denote this probability by $p{ij}^{(2)}$ .
-In Example 11.1, we see that if it is rainy today then the event that it is snowy two days from now is the disjoint union of the following three events: 1) it is rainy tomorrow and snowy two days from now, 2) it is nice tomorrow and snowy two days from now, and 3) it is snowy tomorrow and snowy two days from now.
+We denote this probability by $p{ij}^{(2)}$.
+In Example 11.1, we see that if it is rainy today then the event that it is snowy two days from now is the disjoint union of the following three events: 1) it is rainy tomorrow and snowy two days from now, 2) it is nice tomorrow and snowy two days from now.
 The probability of the first of these events is the product of the conditional probability that it is rainy tomorrow, given that it is rainy tomorrow.
-Using the transition matrix $\mathbf{P}$ , we can write this product as $p{11}p{13}$ .
-The other two events also have probabilities that can be written as products of entries of $\mathbf{P}$ .
+Using the transition matrix \mathbf{P} , we can write this product as $p{11}p{13}$.
+The other two events also have probabilities that can be written as products of entries of \mathbf{P} .
 Thus, we have

-&lt;sup>1R.
+1R.
 A. Howard, Dynamic Probabilistic Systems, vol. 1 (New York: John Wiley and Sons, 1971).

-&lt;sup>2J.
+2J.
 G. Kemeny, J. L. Snell, G. L. Thompson, Introduction to Finite Mathematics, 3rd ed.
 (Englewood Cliffs, NJ: Prentice-Hall, 1974).